wahrheit319/monopoly-service/README.md

 We implement this sample service as a separate repo to simplify Azure integration;
 it&rsquo;s easier to auto-deploy a separate repo to Azure.
 For your team project&rsquo;s data service, configure your Azure App Service to auto-deploy from the master/main branch of your service repo.
-See the settingsd for this in the &ldquo;Deployment Center&rdquo; on your Azure service dashboard.
+See the settings for this in the &ldquo;Deployment Center&rdquo; on your Azure service dashboard.